 Wealthy ancestry isn’t just about money.
 Affluent families have historically passed down much more than gold or real estate: they transfer values, educational habits, professional networks, and a mindset toward long-term planning.
 Even if the money is long gone, those invisible inheritances can shape families for generations.

-This guide will walk you through the real signs of wealthy ancestry, how to trace it, and, most importantly, what to do with what you find.
+This guide will walk you through what the term itself means, the real signs of wealthy ancestry, how to trace it, and, most importantly, what to do with what you find.

 What Does “Wealthy Ancestry” Really Mean?